krisvandermerwe/FroniusSolarwebRestDownload/README.md

  Linux and Windoze use different slashes for folders If you do not specify the -d parameter, it saves in the current directory

+ There is a time delay between each - required by Fronius